Shantanusharnagat/DiscordBot/README.md

 # Hello Astra!

-This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a serverless [DataStax Astra](https://astra.datastax.com) database.
+This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a serverless [DataStax Astra DB](https://astra.datastax.com) database.
 The app also includes a front-end with two web pages that connect to the database using the server API. 📊

 The home page presents the user with a poll where they can choose an option, then the page presents the results in a chart.
 The admin page displays the log of past choices and allows the user to clear it by supplying their admin key (you can set this up below).